ashokreddy1613/Interview/AWS.md

 62. If we connect VPCs to the Transit Gateway, what will you update in the VPC Route Table?
 When you connect VPCs to a Transit Gateway (TGW), you must update the VPC route tables to route traffic to the Transit Gateway for any destination CIDRs (usually other VPCs or on-prem networks).

-“When I attach a VPC to a Transit Gateway, I update the route table in each VPC to point the destination CIDR of peer VPCs to the TGW ID.
-I also ensure the TGW route table maps the CIDRs to the correct VPC attachments, and that security groups are configured to allow traffic between them.
+"When I attach a VPC to a Transit Gateway, I update the route table in each VPC to point the destination CIDR of peer VPCs to the TGW ID.
+I also ensure the TGW route table maps the CIDRs to the correct VPC attachments, and that security groups are configured to allow traffic between them."

 63. For all VPCs, will you configure the Transit Gateway attachment with CIDR range?
-No, we don’t manually configure CIDR ranges during Transit Gateway attachment.
+No, we don't manually configure CIDR ranges during Transit Gateway attachment.
 The VPC's CIDR is automatically associated with the attachment.
 We control routing via the Transit Gateway route table, which maps destination CIDRs to the appropriate VPC attachment.
 This ensures that each VPC can route traffic to the correct peer via TGW.

 65. What is WAF (Web Application Firewall) and AAF (Application Access Firewall)?